pankajparashar/canidev.tools/README.md

 [Edge](https://canidev.tools/capture-node-screenshot/edge):
-1. In the **Elements** panel, right click on the node and select "Capture node screenshot".
+- In the **Elements** panel, right click on the node and select "Capture node screenshot".
-2. It retains visible background colour of elements with no background colour applied.
+- It retains visible background colour of the elements with no background colour applied."

 [Safari](https://canidev.tools/capture-node-screenshot/safari):
 1. In the **Elements** panel, right click on the node in the DOM tree and click on "Capture Screenshot".